-- a. the language of instruction; - b. the content of the course; - c. the number of credits; - d. the learning outcomes; - e. the interim examination method; - f. the examiner, the lecturers and the coordinator; - g. the teaching methods; - h. the location (city) where the education is provided; - i. whether any prior knowledge is mandatory and whether any prior knowledge is assumed, for further elaboration see article 24; - j. whether there are any obligations or requirements with regard to study progress before students may register for the course or take the interim examination; - k. whether the course has a maximum number of registrations; - I. Whether the course is offered as an online course.
+- a. the language of instruction; - b. the content of the course; - c. the number of credits; - d. the learning outcomes; - e. the interim examination method; - f. the examiner, the lecturers and the coordinator; - g. the teaching methods; - h. the location (city) where the education is provided; - i. whether any prior knowledge is mandatory and whether any prior knowledge is assumed; - j. whether there are any obligations or requirements with regard to study progress before students may register for the course or take the interim examination; - k. whether the course has a maximum number of registrations; - I. Whether the course is offered as an online course.